-IFOAM actively advocates and promotes organic agriculture as new global initiatives to address the global challenges.
-Below are the core campaigns we are actively engaging in:
+IFOAM advocates for and promotes organic agriculture in the context of global initiatives to address the challenges our planet faces.
+Below are the core campaigns we are actively engaged in.

 Food Security: Organic agriculture is an accessible, affordable and empowering system for most smallholders.
 The low inputs and use of local biodiversity and resources incurs little external costs to subsistence farmers.